FAQs

 Usually about 40-45 minutes, although the first few lessons might last longer.
 The first lesson will take about an hour.

-What's the difference between the Alexander Technique and other therapies?
+What is the difference between the Alexander Technique and other therapies?

 Not at all.
 But like some of these methods, the Technique is intended to improve the way you move and function.
 The improvement in posture, well being and stress levels are more of a very welcome side effect!
 However, the Alexander Technique differs in that it shows you how to stop doing the things that may be harming you.
 It doesn't stop when the session is over.
 The responsibility for development continues to be with you, even after you leave the lesson.